canjs/canjs/docs/can-guides/topics/testing.md

 @highlight 32-39,only
 @codepen

-> NOTE: When using Mocha, [testing asynchronous code](https://mochajs.org/#asynchronous-code) is accomplished by calling the `done` callback to indicate the test is complete.
+> **Note:** When using Mocha, [testing asynchronous code](https://mochajs.org/#asynchronous-code) is accomplished by calling the `done` callback to indicate the test is complete.
 Different testing frameworks might have slightly different solutions.

 ### Properties derived from asynchronous behavior